Have you ever had low body confidence when you compare yourself to the world around you?

 Today’s world is a loud, busy and sometimes harsh one.
 We read magazines, see pictures on social media, and see models on TV that we feel we should emulate.
 I’m not sure where that comes from, but it’s a longtime issue.
 Like millions of others, I have struggled with loving myself and my body.

-I’ve got three kids and have gained and lost 60 lbs afterward.
+I’ve got three kids and have gained and lost 60 lbs afterwards.
 My body has changed a lot.
 I’m 5’2” and weigh somewhere in the 170s.
 I don’t weigh myself often because I get mad when I don’t see numbers I like.
 I don’t even own a scale.
 I’ve got stretch marks everywhere I can think of.

 I didn’t even want to wear leggings for a while because I was afraid of how I would look in them, and guess what I am wearing today?
 Leggings.
 I LOVE THEM.